 Students today have a lot of responsibility.
 Sometimes life’s responsibilities can get in the way of a student’s success during their college career.
 Together we can make a difference!

 Stop in the Student Success Center to learn about the available resources, and to learn about the workshops we are offering.
 You will find information available on topics related to personal finance, stress management, time management and health.
+Addicted to Drugs?
+Have a look at this healthcare website if you want to learn about Adderall or learn about Valium where you can read the case studies as well as questions and answers.
 We will also design workshops based on student’s needs; so let us know how we can help!

 A Counselor meets with students individually to discuss their non-academic needs, then identifies community resources that may be available to the student.
-Topics can include housing options, child care, financial barriers, legal troubles, and health concerns.
+Topics can include housing options, child care, financial barriers (These kind of loans are called payday loans where a person can borrow loan through payday loan lenders online and pay back after 30 days, when they get paid.), legal troubles, and health concerns.
 In addition, students will also be coached on problem solving, prioritize goal setting, time management and more.

 Counselors will provide short-term counseling for a variety of problems; however, if the problem is of an intense psychological nature the counselor will refer you to an appropriate agency outside of Cleveland Community College.

 Please stop by and visit us in the Student Success Center in the Jack Hunt Campus Center.
 To request more information about the Student Success Center, email: firstname.lastname@example.org

 Q: Don't I have to be crazy to see a counselor?

 A: Everyone experiences stressful circumstances that can be aided by talking with a qualified counselor.